 When you detox in a rehabilitation facility, you may be given medications to reduce the severity of your detox symptoms.
 This makes your detox process a little less challenging, which increases the chances of successful detox.

 2. Medical Risks

-The most concerning part about quitting cold turkey are the medical risks involved.
+The most concerning part about quitting cold turkey is the medical risks involved.
 Your body can go into shock when you cut off the supply of a substance it’s become reliant on.
 Some individuals detoxing from alcohol are at risk of delirium tremens, which can bring on seizures, hallucinations, and chest pain.
-Individuals detoxing from benzodiazepines (valium, Klonopin, halcyon) can also have life-threatening complications such as seizures, tremors, and hallucinations.
+Individuals detoxing from benzodiazepines (Valium, Klonopin, halcyon) can also have life-threatening complications such as seizures, tremors, and hallucinations.

 A professional rehabilitation center will examine you to determine if a medical detox is necessary.
 Additionally, if you choose an inpatient program, you’ll be monitored 24/7 with medical staff nearby if you require help.

 After a successful detox, you can transition into the next stage of recovery.
 There are five common stages to recovery: